 Use of abbreviations should be kept to a minimum.
-The only abbreviations to be used in the medical record are those that are published in "Stedman's Medical Abbreviations, Acronyms &

-Symbols" or abbreviations that are not on The Joint Commission's Official "Do Not Use" List of Abbreviations.
+The only abbreviations to be used in the medical record are those that are published in Stedman's Abbreviations, Acronyms & Symbols or abbreviations that are not on the Joint Commission "Do Not Use" list.
 Please refer to the Patient Care Policy & Procedure: "Abbreviations" for a list of unapproved abbreviations.